-It doesn’t seem like 2 weeks since the last time I wrote an entry into the family blogg, the time has shot by.
-We all seem to have been like ‘passing ships in the the night’, busy with our own little worlds and only occasionally bumping into each other when through necessity our paths collide (mealtimes and for lifts).
+It has been a very busy time for the family and the time seems to have shot by.
+We have been like ‘passing ships in the night, engrossed in our own little worlds, only occasionally bumping into each other when through necessity our paths collide (mealtimes and for lifts).

-Jamie had to be ferried to work for the first week (no car insurance), Sue took him in the mornings (up at 5am) and I brought him home in the evening (6pm).
-Not a pleasant experience as working at a recycling plant for 12 hours ensures that you develop a rather environmentally ripe odour that becomes really concentrated when in the enclosed space of a car.
-Passing the downstairs utility room in the evening is not to be recommended as that is where Jamie deposits his work clothes ready to be attended to.
-Last week, his car was fully insured and he had the pleasure of driving to work along the A14 (a very poorly laid out and dangerous road).
-Being the time of year it is dark when he starts and dark when he finishes.
-He must have developed a poetic side to his nature as one day he commented on the beautiful sunrises and sunsets he has seen.
-A couple of days ago he informed me that his car is gobbling up the petrol on the journey to work and asked what he could do about it.
-I suggested he get into 5th gear as much as possible and ease off on the accelerator.
+Jamie was ferried to and from work on the outskirts of Kettering for the first week as he had no car insurance.
+Sue would take him at 5 am in the mornings and I ferried him home at 6 pm.
+It’s not a pleasant experience working in a recycling plant for twelve hours, the environmentally ripe odour the workers acquire during a shift becomes really concentrated when in the enclosed space of a car.
+At home, passing by the utility room where Jamie deposits his work clothes ready to be attended to is not to be recommended.
+Last week, his car was insured and he had the pleasure of driving himself to work.
+It is still dark when he begins work and also when he finishes, but he has developed a poetic side to his nature as one day he commented on the beautiful sunrises and sunsets he has seen.
+A couple of days ago he told me that his car was gobbling up petrol on the journey to work and asked what he could do about it.
+I suggested he used the 5th gear as much as possible and ease off on the accelerator.
 He assured me that he already was doing that, yes Jamie!
-Yesterday his girlfriend Harley, had a part time job at the Red Lion Welham, serving at the tables on Saturday lunchtime.
-As Sarah had Lee down from Nottingham, we went to give Harley practise at waitressing, she was quite embarrassed as she was not expecting to see us.

-Over the last couple of weeks Sue has been hoping to be called into school but has only managed a couple of days, one at St Joseph’s and one at Church Langton.
-She did manage lunch with Lynne Brown on one day and coffee and cake with Lynne Keane on another.
-She did have one very long day, where she was up at 5am to take Jamie to work, then went to Church Langton to pick up and discuss some planning for the following day, then drove up to Newark to meet Charlotte, then onto Lincoln with Charlotte for a pre-natal scan (see photo).
-I think they had lunch in Lincoln and probably a spot of shopping before she retraced her steps all the way to Harborough late that evening, and then to sit down with the planning for the next day.
-After working in school the following day, she looked very tired, but luckily wasn’t required again (but I think she was hoping!)
+Over the last couple of weeks, Sue has only managed a couple of days in school, one at St Joseph’s and the other at Church Langton.
+She did enjoy lunch with Lynne Brown on one day and met up for coffee and cake with Lynne Keane on another.
+On one particular day, she was up at 5 am to take Jamie to work, then drove to Church Langton to pick up and discuss some planning for the following day, before continuing to Newark to meet Charlotte.
+Then onto Lincoln hospital with Charlotte for a pre-natal scan followed by lunch in Lincoln and a spot of shopping before she retraced her steps all the way to Harborough late that evening.
+Before retiring to bed she did her planning for school the next day.
+I wasn’t surprised that after work the following day she looked very tired, thankfully she wasn’t required again that week.

-I was requested by the ‘Step-by-step’ After School Club: http://www.stepbysteplearning.co.uk/ to produce a brochure for them.
-They are a group of teachers and TA’s that have formed an after school club to help any children who need support with their schoolwork.
-I have produced some advertising material for them in the past and given some advice.
+I was requested by the ‘Step-by-step’ After School Club to produce a brochure for them.
+They are a group of local teachers and TAs that have formed an after-school club to help any children who need support with their schoolwork.
+I had produced some advertising material for them in the past and have also been a source of advice.
 They appear to be doing very well and are branching out into another session and have plans on building on their successes.
 I completed the brochure last week and visited them to see if I needed to make any changes, but it was fine.
-They are very well organised and professional, but that doesn’t surprise me.
+They are very well-organised and professional, but that doesn’t surprise me.